RasaHQ/rasa/saras/e2e/data/step4_community_e2e.md

     <B> Looks like we don't have currently have any Rasa events planned.
 ## Prompt -> Get next event
 * get_started_step4
+    <B> Hey there, my name is Sara.
-    <B> Hi!
-My name's Sara.
-By chatting to me you agree to our [privacy policy](https://rasa.com/privacy-policy/).
+    <B> By chatting to me you agree to our [privacy policy](https://rasa.com/privacy-policy/).
 <U> When is the next Rasa event
     <B> Here are the upcoming Rasa events.
-You should join the [Rasa Community forum](https://forum.rasa.com), where you can ask questions about Rasa Open Source and Rasa X, find resources, and stay up-to-date with what's happening at Rasa.
+    <B> You should join the [Rasa Community forum](https://forum.rasa.com), where you can ask questions about Rasa Open Source and Rasa X, find resources, and stay up-to-date with what's happening at Rasa.

 ## Prompt -> Get next event for location
 * get_started_step4
+    <B> Hey there, my name is Sara.
-    <B> Hi!
-My name's Sara.
-By chatting to me you agree to our [privacy policy](https://rasa.com/privacy-policy/).
+    <B> By chatting to me you agree to our [privacy policy](https://rasa.com/privacy-policy/).
 <U> what date is the next Rasa event for [Berlin](location)?
-    <B> Here are the upcoming Rasa events in <location>.
-You should join the [Rasa Community forum](https://forum.rasa.com), where you can ask questions about Rasa Open Source and Rasa X, find resources, and stay up-to-date with what's happening at Rasa.
+    <B> Here are the upcoming Rasa events.
+    <B> You should join the [Rasa Community forum](https://forum.rasa.com), where you can ask questions about Rasa Open Source and Rasa X, find resources, and stay up-to-date with what's happening at Rasa.

 ## Get next event
 <U> When is the next Rasa event
     <B> Here are the upcoming Rasa events.
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## Get next event for location
 <U> When is the next Rasa event for [Berlin](location)?
-    <B> Here are the upcoming Rasa events in <location>.
-Is there anything else I can help you with?
+    <B> Here are the upcoming Rasa events.
+    <B> Is there anything else I can help you with?
 ## Prompt -> Contribute
 * get_started_step4
+    <B> Hey there, my name is Sara.
-    <B> Hi!
-My name's Sara.
-By chatting to me you agree to our [privacy policy](https://rasa.com/privacy-policy/).
+    <B> By chatting to me you agree to our [privacy policy](https://rasa.com/privacy-policy/).
 <U> Why contribute to Rasa?
     <B> Here a few reasons why you should contribute:     - Explore the source code in depth     - Contribute to open source software     - Earn [Rasa swag])(https://rasa.com/community/contribute/)!
 <U> I would like to contribute.